linode/docs/docs/products/networking/nodebalancers/guides/backends/index.md

 Back-end nodes can be defined through a NodeBalancer's [Configurations](/docs/products/networking/nodebalancers/guides/configure/), which contain all the settings and parameters for a particular *inbound* port.

-1. Log in to the [Cloud Manager](http://cloud.linode.com), click **NodeBalancers** in the left menu, and select the NodeBalancer you wish to edit.
+1. Log in to [Cloud Manager](http://cloud.linode.com), click **NodeBalancers** in the left menu, and select the NodeBalancer you wish to edit.
 See [Manage NodeBalancers](/docs/products/networking/nodebalancers/guides/manage/).

 1. Navigate to the **Configurations** tab.
 This displays a list of all ports that have been configured.